-Before we discuss the practical applications of ALIs and DACs, it is worth taking a look at the factors that influence the value of the ALI for any radionuclide.
+It is important to know that the permissible limit for inhalation of any radionuclide is its ALI.
+It is always quoted in units of Bq.
+Before we discuss the practical applications of ALIs, it is worth taking a look at the factors that affect the value of the ALI for any radionuclide.
 The ALI for a radionuclide depends on all of the following:

-- 1) Type of radiation emitted. - 2) Energy of the radiation emitted (including that of any radioactive daughters). - 3) The selective deposition in specific body tissues. - 4) The effective half-life.
+- Type of radiation emitted, 1) - Energy of the radiation emitted (including that of any radioactive daughters), 2) - 3) The selective deposition in specific body tissues, - The effective half-life.

-Radio- Radiation Emitted ALI (Ra) Target H T From H W From H-3 (DTO) β only (Бч) 1Е9 whole body 20 mSv 20 mSv I-131 β, γ 1E6 thyroid 400 mSv 20 mSv
+Radionuclide Radiation Emitted ALI (Bq) Target Tissue H T From 1 ALI H W From 1 ALI H-3 (TDO) β - only 1E9 Whole Body 20 mSv 20 mSv I-131 β-, γ 1E6 Thyroid 400 mSv 20 mSv